Biblical Sabbath: Both days

-Ethiopian Orthodox and Eritrean Orthodox Christians (both of which are branches of Oriental Orthodoxy) distinguish between the Sabbath (seventh day) and Lord's Day (first day) and observe both.
+Oriental Orthodox Christians, especially Ethiopian Orthodox and Eritrean Orthodox distinguish between the Sabbath (seventh day) and Lord's Day (first day, or the Christian Sabbath) and sanctify both, an ancient practice derived from the Apostolic Constitutions.
 Seventh-day Adventists in several islands of the Pacific (Tonga; Western Samoa; Tokelau; Wallis & Futuna; Phoenix & Line Islands) observe Sunday as the practice on ships in the Pacific had been to change days at the 180° meridian.
 The islands were well to the east of this line, so the missionaries observed the Sabbath on the day sequence of the Western Hemisphere.
 However, the Tonga islands used the same days as New Zealand and Australia, so the missionaries were observing the seventh-day Sabbath on the day the secular authorities called Sunday.

 The International Date Line (IDL) was placed east of Tonga to align its weekdays with New Zealand and Fiji.

 Consequently, Tonga's time zone is UTC+13 rather than UTC−12:00, as it would be if the Date Line ran along the 180° meridian.

 However, the SDA church observes the Sabbath as though the IDL followed the 180° meridian.

 When the International Date Line was moved, islanders who had been worshiping on Sabbath were suddenly worshiping on Sunday because of a man made international treaty.
 After much discussion within the church, it was decided that the islanders would continue to worship on the same day as they always had, even though the name of the day had been changed from Saturday to Sunday by decree.
 However this situation is not without conflict.